FusionDLS/FusionDLS/README.md

 - Example B field profiles for three STEP configurations

 You can find the previous version of the DLS model along with an early MATLAB build in the branch "old".

+To get started, check out the notebook Example 1 - basics.

+Before finalising changes to the model, please ensure the physics is working correctly by running the Analytic_Benchmark.ipynb notebook!